kiboschool/course-data-structures-and-algorithms/src/lessons/week-02/searching.md

 # Searching

+Let's now put our algorithm analysis skills into practice in the context of *searching*.

 Searching is a very common task in computer science.
 When we store data inside of data structures, we often need to search for and extract that information at a later point in time.
 In some applications, searches occur very frequently and need to be quickly executed.

 For example, a large e-commerce website receives searches for products with keywords ("medium blue t-shirts"), and needs to search through their catalog of millions of products to return relevant results.
 The website may receive thousands of such requests every second!